Canada’s Shifting Strategic Circumstances

 First, and most obviously, Canada has long been blessed by a benign geopolitical environment.
 The country’s only land border is with the United States, until 9/11 celebrated by both countries as an unarmed divide.
 The two North American states have enjoyed one of the most peaceful and productive bilateral relationships of any tandem in the international community in the modern age.

-Beyond that, Canada has been sheltered by three of the world’s greatest seas.
+Beyond that, Canada is sheltered by three of the world’s greatest seas.
 Potential predators have had to contend with great distances and daunting physical obstacles to be able to challenge Canada militarily.
 Until very recently, the Arctic has only been passable with icebreakers.

 Canada’s geography has also signified that the country has not had to deal with influxes of unregulated migration as have typically states in Africa, Asia and Europe.
 Nor has it had to think its way through the complexities of immigration from the south that have tended to dominate the US political discourse in recent decades.